 - Expectant Mum – Wondering why everything is just so vague and so trying to read as much as possible to try to understand the bomb that is about detonate when you get it home.
 What could possibly go wrong?

-- Toddler Mum – Realising that even to the point of squeezing that bowling ball out, you’ll never really know what is about to happen, and understanding that the vagueness continues as your child develops because all kids are completely different.
+- Toddler Mum – Realising that even to the point of squeezing that bowling ball out, you’ll never really know what is about to happen.
+Understanding that the vagueness continues as your child develops because all kids are completely different is just part of the deal.
 What works for one of your friends and their child will most likely be the opposite for you, and just as you just nail one thing, your little hell raiser changes so it’s back to frantic Googling.

 Discussing ‘having a baby’